kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

   ...
 ```

+## Considered Options

+- Allocate a new and separated port for each of the TCP probes and gRPC probes

+- Merging all three types of probes into one listener

-### TCP and gRPC Virtual Probes (proposed design)
+### Allocate a new and separated port for each of the TCP probes and gRPC probes (proposed)

 A pod can have multiple containers with each defines different probes, the worst case is a pod has all 3 different types of probes with many probes for each type.

-Introduce a new annotation `kuma.io/virtual-probes-port-mapping` to let user specify the ports to use for probes, and deprecate existing annotations.
+Introduce a new annotation `kuma.io/virtual-probes-port-mapping` to let the user specify the ports to use for probes, and deprecate the existing annotation `kuma.io/virtual-probes-port`.

 A user can now specify the Virtual Probe ports like this: